Back

 Abdominal pain, vomiting, nausea, dizziness, lightheadedness, fatigue, sleep disturbances, ringing in the ears or swelling of the legs may occur.
 These are all mild side effects, but if you notice them, please tell your doctor.

-If you notice an adverse reaction, inform your doctor or pharmacist.
+If you notice any side effects, tell your doctor or pharmacist.

-Reporting of suspected adverse reactions
+Reporting suspected adverse reactions

 1303 Sofia

-Phone: +35 928903417
+Tel.: +35 928903417

 website: www.bda.bg.

-1. How to store Nalgesine
+1. How to store Nalgesin

 Keep out of the reach of children.

-To be stored below 25°C.
+Store below 25°C.

 1. Package contents and additional information